-Breaking the 50 Barrier in Church Planting
+Breaking the 50 Barrier in Your Church

 1. Pray for breakthrough opportunities!

-Sometimes a breakthrough opportunity can happen in the life of a church plant.
-These are opportunities that open up that can’t be explained except by God’s hand.
-A key meeting place, news story, financial contribution.
-Pray regularly for God to open doors that man can’t open or explain.
+Sometimes a breakthrough opportunity can happen in the life of a church.
+These are opportunities that open up that can only be explained as a work of God.
+A key meeting place for a church plant, a well-placed news story, a large financial contribution, a merger with another congregation.
+Pray regularly for God to open doors that man cannot open or explain.

-2. Give away responsibility & authority
+2. Give away responsibility and authority

-3. Develop a 2nd & a 3rd group
+3. Develop a 2nd and a 3rd group

 These kinds of questions help us develop a step by step path for new people coming into the church.
-Today more than ever, connecting with Christ & His church is not something we can assume people know how to do.
+Today more than ever, connecting with Christ and His church is not something we can assume people know how to do.
 We have to lead them there.
 Systems help us do that.

 What other issues or observations about breaking the 50 barrier would you add to my list?